-Jeffrey Richard Carter, a native of the Kansas City, Missouri area, is Chair of the Department of Music at Webster University in Saint Louis, Missouri.
+Jeffrey Richard Carter is Professor & Chair of the Department of Musicat Webster University in Saint Louis, Missouri.

-He is a versatile conductor and teacher whose performance experience and training ranges through nearly 1000 years of western musical tradition; he has gained success with university ensembles, amateur choral groups, show choirs, volunteer church choirs, and festival choruses alike.
-His performing and educational endeavors have taken him to the continents of Asia, South America, and Europe, in addition to the continental United States.
+Carter has gained success with university ensembles, amateur choral groups, show choirs, volunteer church choirs, and festival choruses alike.
+His performance experience and training ranges through nearly 1000 years of the Western musical tradition, with performing and educational endeavors taking him to the continents of Asia, South America, and Europe, in addition to the continental United States.

 Carter’s previous choral directorships include the Jacomo Chorale, a community chorus based in Blue Springs, Missouri.
 During his decade as Musical Director and Conductor, he led that group to unprecedented successes in audience growth and annual fund contributions.
 Carter rejuvenated the University of Kansas Men’s Glee Club, and brought renewed vigor to the flagship Chamber Choir at Ball State University.
 Carter has served as choirmaster and organist for several Episcopal churches as well, including parishes in Muncie, Indiana; Anderson, Indiana; and Blue Springs, Missouri, among other professional church appointments.
 He has led all-district festival choirs in Indiana, Missouri, Illinois and Alaska.
 Choirs under his direction have appeared in performance in California, Virginia, Missouri, Iowa, Illinois, Wisconsin, Kansas, Ohio, Kentucky, Indiana, and Washington, D.C.
 His choirs have appeared on three different state and divisional choral conventions.
 He most recently sang as section leader in the choir of The Church of Saint Michael and Saint George (Episcopal) in Clayton, Missouri.
 In Fall 2013, he sang with the Saint Louis Symphony Chorus (including a performance at Carnegie Hall) and with the Bach Society of Saint Louis.

-Carter’s previous academic appointments include Kentucky Wesleyan College, the University of Kansas, Graceland University in Iowa, the University of Central Missouri, the Metropolitan Community Colleges in Kansas City, and Music/Arts Institute, a community school for the arts in Independence, Missouri.
-In addition to university teaching duties, Carter maintains an active schedule of clinics, adjudications, and workshops throughout the country, and teaches private voice lessons through his own studio.
-He regularly leads students in field-study experiences, recently to Italy, Germany, France, Greece, and the Czech Republic.
+Prior to the year 2000, Carter’s previous academic engagements include Kentucky Wesleyan College, the University of Kansas, Graceland University in Iowa, the University of Central Missouri, the Metropolitan Community Colleges in Kansas City, and Music/Arts Institute, a community school for the arts in Independence, Missouri.
+In addition to university teaching duties, Dr. Carter maintains an active schedule of clinics, adjudications, and workshops throughout the country, and teaches private voice lessons through his own studio.
+He regularly leads students in field-study experiences, most recently to Italy, Germany, France, Greece, and the Czech Republic.